xuqiongkai/xuqiongkai.github.io/index.md

 ### Latest News
 + [Apr, 2024] Our paper: **"SEEP: Training Dynamics Grounds Latent Representation Search for Mitigating Backdoor Poisoning Attacks"** is accepted to Transaction of ACL (TACL)!
 Congrats to Xuanli and all co-authors!
-+ [Apr, 2024] We are grateful to the support from OpenAI's Researcher Access Program!
++ [Apr, 2024] We are grateful to the support from *OpenAI's Researcher Access Program*!
 + [Apr, 2024] Our tutorial: **"A Copyright War: Authentication for Large Language Models"** is accepted to IJCAI 2024 (<span style="color:blue">Tutorial</span>).
 See you in Korea!
 + [Mar, 2024] **"Backdoor Attacks on Multilingual Machine Translation"** is accepted to NAACL, the main conference.
 Congratulations to Jun!
 + [Mar, 2024] I am honored to have been appointed as an honorary fellow at the University of Melbourne!
 PhD and MRes applicants to both [MQ](https://www.mq.edu.au/research/phd-and-research-degrees/how-to-apply/scholarship-opportunities) and [UoM](https://scholarships.unimelb.edu.au/awards/graduate-research-scholarships) are welcomed.